vfmunhoz/kotlin-protected-types/README.md

 The [inline classes](https://kotlinlang.org/docs/inline-classes.html) were relased on `Kotlin 1.5.0` so you won't be able to use it with older Kotlin versions.

-> *Note:* The inline classes functionalities are being heavily discussed [here](https://github.com/Kotlin/KEEP/issues/237).
+> *Note:* The inline classes are being heavily discussed [here](https://github.com/Kotlin/KEEP/issues/237).

 ## How to use

 The library has been designed to have the smallest impact on your code, most of the time it should be seamless the usage of the `protected-types` on your code.

-### Integer Types
+### Numeric Types

-There's a wrapper for every integer type available and the `protected-types` makes sure the behavior during the computations is the same as [Kotlin's numeric types](https://kotlinlang.org/docs/basic-types.html).
+There's a value class wrapper for every integer type available, and the library makes sure the behavior during the computations is the same as [Kotlin's numeric types](https://kotlinlang.org/docs/basic-types.html).

 The integer wrappers are: